-Current Term Ends: 2020
+Current Term Ends: 2025

-Committees: Academic & Student Affairs, Audit
+Committees: Academic & Student Affairs, Governance & Compensation/Assessment

-He serves his community and his profession, too, as a part of the boards of the National Diversity Council and of Pittsburgh Promise, a nonprofit that helps students and families of the Pittsburgh Public Schools plan, prepare, and pay for education beyond high school.
+James was an Alumni Trustee from 2017 to 2021.
+He has also stayed connected with the college as a member of the School of Health Sciences and Human Performance Board of Advocates and the Alumni Association Board of Director, ICUnity volunteer, Alumni Admission Representative, ALANA Career Connection participant, and distinguished guest speaker on campus.
+He serves his community and his profession as a member of the boards of the National Diversity Council and of Pittsburgh Promise, a nonprofit that helps students and families of the Pittsburgh Public Schools plan, prepare, and pay for education beyond high school.